MAN UP - Evaluation - read in online.

-MAN UP is a ground-breaking performance about masculinity and mental health.
+MAN UP was a ground-breaking performance about masculinity and mental health.
 Originally performed in August 2018 - created with and starring men from Stoke-on-Trent.

 "Man Up is a beautiful gift of a show.
 Full of fury & fragility, challenging expectations & building resilience.
 An urgent reminder of the breadth of experience of masculinity"

 We have received funding from The National Lottery Community Fund for a legacy programme called UP MEN.
 There will be a website and activities coming soon.
 But for now you can join the UP MEN choir, meeting every other week at the Victoria Hall, Hanley, Stoke-on-Trent.

 “I don't even know if working class man has the faintest idea what he is any more, what he's supposed to do.
 What is my purpose?
 As a working-class male, what is my function?
 We don't really make anything anymore.
 We don't need to go down the pits, we don't have steelworks to go to, all the potbanks have gone...”
 H - Man Up Participant